linxinshi/EntityRetrievalTAS/README.md

     Results reported in the paper relies little on these tricks.

 5. Currently we are trying some varities that have better performance.

-6. This framework works well with other type taxonomies (DBpedia ontology, YAGO etc.) too, it is not a "dataset specific" method.

 ## relevant projects
 FSDM:  https://github.com/teanalab/FieldedSDM